 A common question people ask before starting this process is: how much does it cost to legalize an unpermitted ADU?

 The cost of legalizing an unpermitted ADU varies vastly from project to project.
 It is completely dependent on how much needs to be done to bring the unit up to code.
 If you just need to add a heating unit, your costs won’t be too bad.
 However, if your unit doesn’t meet basic structural requirements, you could be looking at a lot of money.
+Taking these factors into consideration, the cost for legalizing an unpermitted ADU could range anywhere between $200 and $100,000.

 How To Pay for Your Legalization